Visit Victoria gets new digs in China

 Established in July 2016, Visit Victoria has already secured and overseen the likes of World's 50 Best Restaurants, Kinky Boots, and the blockbuster clash between world football giants, Argentina and Brazil at the MCG in June.

 The Government's Wander Victoria campaign has received positive feedback from both industry and consumers.
 In 2017/18, the campaign will build on the momentum generated to date and continue to turn desire to travel into action.
-Visit Victöria will be launching a new interstate marketing campaign later in 2017.
+Visit Victoria launched a new interstate marketing campaign in late 2017 called A Twist at Every Turn.